-- Can be easily damaged by construction equipment. - Not effective in steep swales, channels or ditches. - If improperly installed can allow undercutting or end-flow. - Not effective where water velocities or volumes are high. - Installation must be done exactly as specified by manufacturer. - Not intended for use on steep slope applications.
+- The foam type can be easily damaged by construction equipment. - Not effective in steep swales, channels or ditches. - If improperly installed, can allow undercutting or end-flow. - Not effective where water velocities or volumes are high. - Installation must be done exactly as specified by manufacturer. - Not intended for use on steep slope applications.